afforeroc/mealy-machine/README.md

 ```

 ## 3. Output data
-After running the app we will generated a 'output.out' file and
+After running the app, it will output a 'output.out' file and 'mm.gv.png' image.

-* Output strings- A set of lines with translated strings saved on 'output.out' and 'mm.gv.png' image.
+* `output.out`- A set of lines with translated strings.
 > Text (e.g.)
 ```
 ^